By Nancy Dahlberg

 Founded and led by tech veteran Satish Movva, CarePredict is a health-tech startup for senior care.
 Its first-to-market AI-driven technology predicts a wide range of developing health conditions – including the possible onset of depression, a urinary tract infection or an increased fall risk — through continuous observation of daily activities.
 This involves no self-reporting by the senior adult or in-person observation; the data is collected through wearables powered by machine learning technology.

-CarePredict, based in Fort Lauderdale, has raised $9.5 million in Series A financing led by Secocha Ventures, Las Olas Venture Capital and Startup Health Ventures, the company announced in VentureBeat this week.
+CarePredict, based in Plantation, has raised $9.5 million in Series A financing led by Secocha Ventures, Las Olas Venture Capital and Startup Health Ventures, the company announced in VentureBeat this week.
 In total, CarePredict has raised $19.7 million, including seed funding from South Florida funders Las Olas VC in 2017.
 The new funding will be used for global expansion and its imminent consumer product launch.

 To date, CarePredict’s wearable, a bracelet called Tempo, is used in senior living facilities in the U.S. and Canada.
 About 10 senior living chains are using the platform, up from four just a year ago.
 The company expects to launch service in Mexico, Brazil, Japan, China and Germany soon, Movva told VentureBeat.